How to Prevent Spam on Your Joomla Website

 Brief Overview of Joomla

 Joomla is simply an open source web development tool available freely on most Linux servers.
-On Todhost, Joomla can be freely installed in the software section of the website control panel.
-It is CMS and so it can be used to achieve simple and also very complex tasks.
+On Todhost, Joomla can be installed for free in the software section of the website control panel.
+It is CMS and so it can be used to accomplish very simple tasks as well as very complex tasks.
 With Joomla, you can develop a website within minutes.

 Joomla and Spamming